Dia-git/Brainstation-DA/README.md

 <img width="596" height="312" alt="BMI Chart - Excel" src="https://github.com/user-attachments/assets/9d44555c-555d-4cd4-a92b-a274473296f7" />

 Observation: Looking at all the age groups and the average sleep duration by BMI category, it’s a bit more difficult distinguish a clear trend.
-Only A slight increase in sleep duration can be noticed for the older age group.
+Only a slight increase in sleep duration can be noticed for the older age group.
 However, Individuals who are obese or overweight seem to not be getting as much sleep as the people in the ‘normal weight’ category.